Substra/substra-documentation/docs/source/operations/orchestrator/index.rst

 postgresql
     This is the database supporting the ledger.
-    You should back up the data of this Pod. rabbitmq
-    This is the message broker used to dispatch events to :term:`Organizations<Organization>` of the network.
-    You should back up the data of this Pod. rabbitmq-operator
+    You should back up the data of this Pod. orchestrator-server
-    This will create necessary exchanges and queues on RabbitMQ according to channel configuration.
-    It also creates accounts for each :term:`Organization` and assigns them restrictive ACLs. orchestrator-server
     This is the actual orchestration service, accessed over gRPC. migrations